Hader loses to Brewers in arbitration, players drop to 1-6

-After making $687,600 last year, Hader just made the arbitration eligibility cutoff with 2 years, 115 days of major league service.
+After making $687,600 last year when his contract was renewed, Hader just made the arbitration eligibility cutoff with 2 years, 115 days of major league service.

+General manager David Stearns detected “no hard feelings” in a conversation with Hader ahead of the decision.

+“Josh said he wants to help us win a World Series,” Stearns said.

 Teams also beat Boston Red Sox pitcher Eduardo Rodríguez, Los Angeles Dodgers outfielder Joc Pederson, Minnesota pitcher José Berríos, Atlanta reliever Shane Greene and Colorado catcher Tony Wolters.